hoast/hoast-convert/README.md

 > As the name suggest this is a [hoast](https://github.com/hoast/hoast#readme) module.

-> This is module is a little more advanced and is meant to be used for simple task that do not require a whole new module to be made.
-As a result a little more knowledge about [making modules](https://github.com/hoast/hoast#making) for hoast is recommended.
+> This module is meant to be used for simple task that do not require a whole new module to be made.
+As a result a little more knowledge on [how to making modules](https://github.com/hoast/hoast#making) is recommended.

 ## Usage